Unique Carrollian manifolds emerging from Einstein spacetimes: Introduction

 Within general relativity (GR) and more generally in Lorentzian geometry, null hypersurfaces are defined as hypersurfaces whose normal vector-field are non-zero but with zero magnitude with respect to the metric.
 Unlike timelike or spacelike hypersurfaces, where the normal vector-field has positive or negative magnitude, the induced metric for null hypersurfaces is necessarily degenerate \cite{penrose1972}.
 Furthermore, the null normal vector-field lies in the tangent space of the hypersurface.

 Despite this degeneracy, null hypersurfaces play an important role in GR and other gravity theories.
 For black hole solutions, the event horizon of the black hole is a null hypersurface \cite{Ashtekar2002, wald2010general}.
 In the study of asymptotically flat Einstein spacetimes, Newman and Unti showed that on a foliation of null hypersurfaces, the Einstein field equations reduce to a set of first-order linear inhomogeneous differential equations \cite{newman1962behavior}.
-Furthermore, asymptotic null infinity can, unsurprisingly, be treated as a null hypersurface using conformal methods \cite{Herfray2022}.
-Finally, when gluing solutions together using junction conditions, null hypersurfaces are the natural choice for black hole and wormhole solutions \cite{mars1993}.
+Furthermore, asymptotic null infinity can, unsurprisingly, be treated as a null hypersurface using conformal methods \cite{Herfray2022}.In the construction of new spacetimes coming from gluing solutions together using junction conditions, null hypersurfaces are the natural choice for black hole and wormhole solutions \cite{mars1993}.
+In the case of degenerate Killing horizons, and in particular extremal Killing horizons, these hypersurfaces allow for the construction of near-horizon geometries (NHGs).
+These spacetimes represent the open region in the proximity of the black hole's region and give important information about the physics and topology of these black holes \cite{kunduri2013classification}.
+Strictly speaking, NHGs belong to the degenerate Kundt class of spacetimes \cite{coley2009kundt} while the majority of black hole solutions do not \cite{kramer}.
+Therefore, the behavior and properties of the null hypersurface are not necessarily the same as those of the original horizon.